dojo/docs/dojox/layout/RotatorContainer.rst

 See also
 ========

-* `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_ is a replacement widget for the RotatorContainer that is more lightweight and has more features.
+* :ref:`dojox.widget.AutoRotator <dojox/widget/AutoRotator>` is a replacement widget for the RotatorContainer that is more lightweight and has more features.